 Airborne Mook: Air Man and Crash Man's stages in particular are full of these.

-American Kirby Is Hardcore: The US boxart features musclemen dressed up as Mega Man, Quick Man and Crash Man in a airbrushed futuristic setting.
+American Kirby Is Hardcore: The US boxart features adult sized musclemen dressed up as Mega Man, Quick Man and Crash Man in a airbrushed futuristic setting.
 While cheesy, it's nowhere near as infamous as the first game's box art, mainly because it at least bears some resemblence to the actual game.
 And that is nothing compared to the downright nightmarish Nintendo Powercover of Mega Man 2; clay figure Dr. Wily looks downright terrifying!

 Animal Mecha: The bats, hot dogs, gorillas, rabbits and roadrunners in Wood Man's stage.

 Awesome, but Impractical: Heat Man's weapon is very powerful and looks cool when fully charged, but it chews up so much ammo, and it's so easy to get its charge cancelled by an attack, that it's best used sparingly, and otherwise its normal shot is so pathetically weak that it's all but useless.
 Time Stopper is also only really useful in Quick Man and Wood Man's stage, as it consumes ammo quickly and Mega Man can't attack or change weapons while using it.

 Blow You Away: The main attack of Air Man, as well as a few of the mooks throughout his stage.

 Bootstrapped Theme: The famous title screen music is generally regarded as Mega Man's main theme song.
 So is the Wily Stage 1 music.

 Boring Yet Practical: The Mega Buster, due in part to its quick firing, infinite ammo and being able to kill some enemies that are immune to the Metal Blade, and the 3 "Items", which are essential for beating the game.